 1. Founderscard Apple Discount.
 This is one of those benefits that’s truly meant for small businesses so it’s not suited for individual purchases.
 As an example, your purchase amount must be over $5,000 for this benefit to be valid.
 Also, the terms state that you must have at least five employees at your company.
 Please don’t count on using this benefit for an individual purchase unless you can get a few people together for a group buy!

 2. Dell and Lenovo Discounts.
 When you login to the special FoundersCard portal for both Dell and Lenovo the discounts look pretty good.
-However, these discounts are often very close (within a few percent) of what they’re offering the public on their website.
+However, these discounts are often very close (within a few percent) to what they’re offering the public on their website.

 There are no issues with buying your computer through the FoundersCard portal, and we have done so multiple times.
 We just recommend checking the public sites for Dell and Lenovo to make sure there aren’t better deals for the same product.